Information For Bar Exam Applicants

 E. MBE transfers.
 Pennsylvania and New York process their own transfers.
 You must contact their offices to transfer your MBE scores to New Jersey.
 If you are taking the MBE in a state other than New York or Pennsylvania, please check the website of the National Conference of Bar Examiners to see if the state in which you are taking the MBE is listed.
 If it is, arrange for the score transfer.
 If the jurisdiction is not listed, contact that jurisdiction directly for transfer instructions.
 Click here to access the NCBE website.

 Applicants are responsible for the timely transfer of their MBE score to New Jersey.
-This must be done PRIOR TO THE EXAMINATION.
 Your results will be held if your MBE score is not received on time.

 F. Withdrawal from Bar Examination